postylem/latex-tutorial/README.md

 ### Resources

-- My method for keeping all my references synched: see this [README file](https://github.com/postylem/allbib).
+- A method I use for keeping all my references synched in one common `.bib` file: see the readme [here](https://github.com/postylem/allbib).

 ## Other resources